gabrieltcm/weather-app/README.md

   - SASS
   - Weather-icons from (https://github.com/erikflowers/weather-icons.git)
 - JS files are all functional components (React Hooks)
+- Context API was used in this project to handle props

 # HOW TO USE THIS APP